M0mch0/vitalis/README.md

 ## Features
 - Recipe logging with detailed nutrient profiles
 - Extensive food database with nutrient information
+- Journaling and tracking of daily nutrition intake
+- Search functionality for foods and recipes
+- User authentication and profile management

+## Known Issues
+- Data validation is incomplete, allowing for potential inconsistencies in the database.
+- Having a journal that contains a Meal, may or may not allow for the new Meal to be added.
+- Unit tests have not been implemented yet, which may lead to undetected bugs and issues in the application.
 ## License
 See LICENSE for details.